SapienzaNLP/sava/README.md

 ## 🪪 License

-The data and software are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The data and software are licensed under [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Acknowledgements
 We gratefully acknowledges the support of Future AI Research ([PNRR MUR project PE0000013-FAIR](https://fondazione-fair.it/en/)).